 15 Great Colleges for Outdoor Lovers

 If your daydreams are filled with wandering deeply wooded trails, hanging by your fingertips on a rock wall, enjoying the warm sand between your toes, or dodging rocks as you race down a river, choosing the perfect college may seem like a daunting task.
-However, finding an outdoor school or a school in the mountains, that also offers excellent academics doesn’t have to leave you feeling light headed.
+However, finding an outdoor school or a school in the mountains, that also offers excellent academics doesn't have to leave you feeling light-headed.
 There are several learning institutions that will provide you with a great education and still give you the outdoor recreation you need to let go of stress and enjoy your college years.

 Best Colleges for Outdoor Enthusiasts

 The University of Arizona is our number 15 pick for the best outdoor school.
 US News has given this educational institution several awards, including Best Value Schools and Best Colleges for Veterans.
 It offers graduate programs as well as online programs.
 This mountain school is located in Tucson, which provides an excellent location for sun lovers!
-With over 300 average sunny days, you can be outside enjoying hiking, biking or rock climbing at almost any time.
+With over 300 average sunny days, you can be outside enjoying hiking, biking, or rock climbing at almost any time.
 Imagine after a long day of classes having the opportunity to burn off some steam by hiking Finger Rock Trail.
 If you are looking for some quiet downtime, you can take a nature walk and check out the different varieties of plants that thrive in this area.

-If you are the student who loves both summer and winter, consider the University of Colorado, which is located in Boulder.
-This outdoor lover’s college is nestled in the hills of the Rocky Mountains and offers easy access to the several great hiking trails as well as kayaking, backpacking, river tubing and some great snow skiing.
-For a needed study break, when the weather is warm, imagine taking yourself up to Wanderloop Lake Loop and pulling up a rock where you can take in the views of the Flatirons while studying for next weeks big test.
+If you are a student who loves both summer and winter, consider the University of Colorado, which is located in Boulder.
+This outdoor lover's college is nestled in the hills of the Rocky Mountains and offers easy access to several great hiking trails as well as kayaking, backpacking, river tubing, and some great snow skiing.
+For a needed study break, when the weather is warm, imagine taking yourself up to Wanderloop Lake Loop and pulling up a rock where you can take in the views of the Flatirons while studying for next week's big test.
 This outdoor school is one of only 34 U.S. public research schools that is also a member of the Association of American Universities and has received several awards from NASA in regards to its research.

 Boise State University makes it on our list of the best outdoor colleges because it is surrounded by mountains that offer a plethora of trails for mountain biking, skiing and some great areas for rock climbing.
-This school is located in Boise Idaho, which has been named one of the healthiest cities in America.
-Offering several mountain ranges, there is plenty of fun to be had year round in this area.
+This school is located in Boise Idaho which has been named one of the healthiest cities in America.
+Offering several mountain ranges, there is plenty of fun to be had year-round in this area.
 In the winter, you have the ability to ski several thousands of acres of different level terrain, while in the summer you will have the ability to retreat from the heat and go rock climbing.
 This college in the mountains offers combined minors, internship opportunities and certificate programs for the interest of all students.

 Evergreen State College is located in Olympia Washington, making it a great educational choice for outdoor lovers.
 In fact, this mountain school sits in a forest over 1,000 acres large.
 Having such excellent access to the outdoors, allows the college to provide many programs that use its land.
 There are also many walking and hiking trails in the area, as well as biking trails.
 Moreover, Evergreen Beach provides you with access to enjoy the beach or watch seals in their natural habitat.
 You are also only minutes away from many public beaches and the Pacific Ocean at this college in the mountains.
 Evergreen provides more than 60 areas of study and you can earn your Bachelor's or Master's Degree in a variety of these areas.